- History from across the centuries, Royalty from the 21st -

 Embed from Getty Images

-John Bradshaw acted as President of the Court (the MP with the highest judicial position that could be persuaded to preside over such unprecedented proceedings) and the prosecution was led by the Solicitor General, John Cook.
+John Bradshaw was appointed Lord President of the court (the MP with the highest judicial position that could be persuaded to preside over such unprecedented proceedings) the week before, and the prosecution was led by the Solicitor General, John Cook.

 The indictment stated that Charles I was guilty of the ‘accomplishment of such his designs, and for the protecting of himself and his adherents in his and their wicked practices, to the same ends hath traitorously and maliciously levied war against the present Parliament, and the people therein represented’.

-These ‘wicked designs, wars, and evil practices […] have been, and are carried on for the advancement and upholding of a personal interest of will, power, and pretended prerogative to himself and his family, against the public interest, common right, liberty, justice, and peace of the people of this nation.”
+These ‘wicked designs, wars, and evil practices […] have been, and are carried on for the advancement and upholding of a personal interest of will, power, and pretended prerogative to [Charles] and his family, against the public interest, common right, liberty, justice, and peace of the people of this nation’.

-The charge additionally held him ‘guilty of all the treasons, murders, rapines, burnings, spoils, desolations, damages and mischiefs to this nation, acted and committed in the said wars, or occasioned thereby.’
+The charges additionally held the King ‘guilty of all the treasons, murders, rapines, burnings, spoils, desolations, damages and mischiefs to this nation, acted and committed in the said wars, or occasioned thereby.’
+Charles, they argued, in his refusal to negotiate, caused all of the death and destruction in the country.

 The King refused to submit a plea, repeatedly questioning the authority of the court; he mocked its judges and scorning the MPs who presumed to be in control.
-The trial continued and witnesses were heard.
+Charles explained that if the court could answer that question to his satisfaction, he would then enter a plea.

 Embed from Getty Images

-A judgment was reached and a sentence passed.
-On Saturday 27 January 1649, the High Court of Justice – which had been called in Parliament’s name – declared Charles guilty of treason.
+With the King’s refusal to engage, and the evidence that was heard, a judgment was reached and a sentence passed.
+On Saturday 27 January 1649, the High Court of Justice – which had been called in Parliament’s name – declared King Charles I guilty of treason.

-They said the King was ‘guilty of levying war against the Parliament and people . . . and that he hath been and is the occasioner, author and continuer of . . . unnatural, cruel and bloody wars, and therein guilty of high treason . . . for which the court doth adjudge that he, the said Charles Stuart, as a tyrant, traitor, murderer and public enemy to the good people of this nation, shall be put to death by the severing of his head from his body.’
+They said the King was ‘guilty of levying war against the Parliament and people […] and that he hath been and is the occasioner, author and continuer of v unnatural, cruel and bloody wars, and therein guilty of high treason […] for which the court doth adjudge that he, the said Charles Stuart, as a tyrant, traitor, murderer and public enemy to the good people of this nation, shall be put to death by the severing of his head from his body’.

 The Rump and army had wanted a trial to vindicate their actions, showing the man Charles was and laying bare his mistakes.
 But Bradshaw had refused to allow Charles to speak after his conviction; in conjunction with guards stationed at the entrance to Parliament, turning away those who disagreed with it or would not support the Rump, added to the impression of it being a mere show trial with a predetermined outcome.